 American Civil Liberties Union defends Latinx in North Carolina

 On September 18, 2012, the American Civil Liberties Union of North Carolina Legal Foundation (ACLU-NCLF) announced a new campaign to combat racial profiling during police traffic stops in North Carolina.
 The ACLU spent years investigating reports of racial profiling and racially biased policing in traffic stops across the state.
-A recent report from a University of North Carolina professor found that in North Carolina, African American drivers are 77% more likely than white drivers to be searched after a traffic stop, while Latinx drivers are 96% more likely than white drivers to be searched.
-For more on the ACLU defense of Latinx, please visit the ACLU web site.
+A recent report from a University of… Continue reading American Civil Liberties Union defends Latinx in North Carolina

 Richard Alfred Tapia awarded National Medal of Science

 Richard Alfred Tapia is a highly respected American mathematician who has championed minority students in the sciences.
 On September 28, 2011, US President Barack Obama awarded Tapia and 11 other scientists the National Medal of Science.
 Tapia created four day workshops on computational science for teachers from schools with high minority enrollments.
-He has also mentored minority PhD students in science.
-(Please see March 25, 1939 for more information on Tapia).
+He has also mentored… Continue reading Richard Alfred Tapia awarded National Medal of Science

 Mexican Museum Opens the Tequila Don Julio Collection

 The Mexican Museum in San Francisco, California, opened the Tequila Don Julio Collection on September 23, 2011.
 This art collection reflected the modern, dynamic artistic expression of Mexican and Mexican-American people.
 The Mexican Museum was founded in 1975.
-The mission of The Mexican Museum is to voice the complexity and richness of Latino art and culture throughout the Americas, and to engage and facilitate dialogue among the broadest public.
-The Museum is now in association with the Smithsonian Institution (one of my favorites!).
+The mission of The Mexican Museum is to voice the complexity and richness of Latino art and culture throughout the… Continue reading Mexican Museum Opens the Tequila Don Julio Collection

 Gael Garcia Bernal and ‘The Invisibles’